Promo code SPRING2022 will be automatically applied at checkout!

 a woman and a doctor having a conversation

-Following your doctor's instructions is crucial to maintaining a healthy blood sugar and treating any potential complications that may arise.
-This may include taking all prescribed medications as instructed, exercising regularly, and following a low-glycemic diet.
+Following professional advice is crucial to maintaining healthy blood sugar levels and treating potential complications from imbalances.
+This may include taking all prescribed medications as instructed, exercising regularly, and following a low-glycemic diet or a diet best suited to your needs.

 Related Article